fatihtatoglu/fatihtatoglu.github.io/post/en/writing-blog.en.md

 # Writing Blog

-Sharing my ideas, productions, or learnings is one of the wishes that I make in my daily life, but  I could not ensure to be sustainable while doing it on the internet.
+Sharing my ideas, products, projects, and knowledge is one of my desires that I fulfill physically, but I could not sustain that on the internet.
+Therefore, I have many stories about how

-I have a lot of start-up stories about blogging.
-Each time, I start with the motivation ***" I will continue this time"***.
-I choose a beautiful theme.
-I find beautiful images.
-I research and understand the topics that I think are interesting, then write and share them in my own words.
-Next...
+I started blogging.
+Each time, I started enthusiastically.
+But after five or six articles, I had no more motivation to write.

-I told my wife about this situation.
-She said *"you like to start, but you don't continue..."*.
-Speaking at a meeting which I attended in 2020, [Selçuk Erdem](https://twitter.com/selcukerdem "Selçuk Erdem (@selcukerdem) / Twitter") also said, *"... don't let the notebook and pen you write or draw on the judge you... "*.
-When I thought about all this, I considered that the tools I used for writing and the images I chose were always powerful, and they were always judging me.
+I talked to my wife about this situation.
+She said, "You like to start something, but you do not continue".
+While I was trying to understand the main reason for my lack of motivation, I attended a meeting in 2020.
+[Selçuk Erdem](https://twitter.com/selcukerdem "Selçuk Erdem (@selcukerdem) / Twitter"), one of the most famous cartoonists in Turkey, said at the meeting, "There are too many internal excuses for not doing something.
+For example, colorful and expensive notebooks or pens.
+They judge you when you write or draw.
+Choose the cheapest and most unimpressive ones".
+After the meeting, I realized that my old attempts had similar steps.
+I needed to break the routine and try new things to blog.

-> If you were writing a post with these tools, it must be great.
->
-> The visual you choose should be so impressive that the reader should be amazed.
->
-> Your articles should tell us about us.
->
-> Everyone should like your posts.
-Or what will my family say?

-I say the above criticisms to myself.
-In different words, a voice repeated these sentences in my head.
-I want to revise my articles seven or eight times to think about those ideas.
-After pushing myself and loading myself, I cannot find any motivation to continue writing because there is not enough reading count.

-> Others are posting weekly.
-I can't compete with them...

-My goal is not to compete.
-I want to share and enjoy it.
-That's why I wrote this post.
-If my motivation decreases, I will want to remember and keep on writing after reading this article.
-To support my aim, I leave the image below where [Selçuk Erdem](https://twitter.com/selcukerdem "Selçuk Erdem (@selcukerdem) / Twitter") had a caricature drawn by someone like me who has no understanding of drawing.
+First, I define my purpose for blogging.
+My purpose is to learn new things, share with others and enjoy my articles.
+Next, I wrote this article to increase my motivation.
+If I lose my motivation, I will read this article to increase it.
+Also, I added a picture that I drew without any drawing skills as instructed by [Selçuk Erdem](https://twitter.com/selcukerdem "Selçuk Erdem (@selcukerdem) / Twitter").

+I would like to thank my wife and [Selçuk Erdem](https://twitter.com/selcukerdem "Selçuk Erdem (@selcukerdem) / Twitter") for making me aware of writing a blog.

 [![Be Agile](../image/be-agile-cartoon.jpg "Be Agile")](https://www.instagram.com/p/CH2zB56hMWV)